 - Collect on the judgment.
 This may require working with a collection agency or taking other legal action.

-Suing an airline directly can be a complex process, but the legal process is possible to obtain relief if you have been mistreated by an airline.
+Suing an airline directly can be complex, but the legal process is possible to obtain relief if you have been mistreated by an airline.
 By following these tips, you can increase your chances of success in your case.

 Consult An Attorney

-The small claims court is simple and straightforward enough to handle the matter on your own.
+The small claims court is simple and straightforward enough to handle the matter independently.

-However, it’s worth getting an attorney’s opinion about your case before filing in this system – as procedures may be different than those of larger courts which could lead to confusion down the road.
+However, it’s worth getting an attorney’s opinion about your case before filing in this system – as procedures may differ from those of larger courts, leading to confusion down the road.

 State bar associations are an excellent resource for finding licensed attorneys who have experience handling cases similar to yours.

-They often offer referral programs and other resources that can help you find an attorney quickly.
+They often offer referral programs and other resources to help you find an attorney quickly.

 Fill Out The Appropriate Forms